IBM/autopilot/README.md

 Results from health checks are exported as Prometheus Gauges, so that users and admins can easily check the status of the system on Grafana.

 ## Deep Diagnostics and Node Labeling

 Autopilot runs health checks periodically and labels the nodes with `autopilot.ibm.com/gpuhealth: ERR` is any of the GPU health checks returns an error.
+Otherwise, health is set as `PASS`.

 Also, more extensive tests, namely DCGM diagnostics level 3, are also executed automatically only on nodes that have free GPUs.
 This deeper analysis is needed to reveal problems in the GPUs that can be found only after running level 3 DCGM diagnostic.
 This type of diagnostics can help deciding if the worker node should be used for running workloads or not.
 To facilitate this task, Autopilot will label nodes with key `autopilot/dcgm.level.3`.

-If errors are found, the label `autopilot/dcgm.level.3` will contain the value `ERR`, a timestamp, the test(s) that failed and the GPU id(s) if available.
+If errors are found, the label `autopilot.ibm.com/dcgm.level.3` will contain the value `ERR`, a timestamp, the test(s) that failed and the GPU id(s) if available.
 Otherwise, the value is set to `PASS_timestamp`.

-## Logs and Metrics
+### Logs and Metrics

 All health checks results are exported through Prometheus, but they can be also found in each pod's logs.